canonical/ubuntu-frame/docs/reference/ubuntu-frame-configuration-options.md

 If no display configuration was previously set an automatically generated configuration is used.
 This may be a useful starting point for writing new configuration.

+If invalid configuration is provided Ubuntu Frame will fail to start with an error message.

 If you need to reset this configuration (because your hardware changes, or you make a mistake) then simply unset it and restart Ubuntu Frame:
 ```bash
 $ snap unset ubuntu-frame display